geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-10/meeting-transcript.md

 Because we have Arange, that default is not the most efficient one.
 And if we do fuse Arange,
 other stuff, the hand coded optimization might be very slow.
-But the subsequent beam search one should be good.
+But the subsequent BEAM search one should be good.
 For now, I'm just pass that flag and say, like, 10 minutes or something like that.

 ##### **Nimlgen** [[00:10:08](https://www.youtube.com/watch?v=swYfv-dheuc&t=608)]